We Do More for STAR Kids Members.

 Superior HealthPlan wants to make sure your child gets the right care.
 That's why we offer Value-added Services for our members.
-These are extra health-care services your child may be able to get in addition to regular benefits.
-If you want to learn more abou these extra benefits, call STAR Kids Member Services at 1-844-590-4883.
+These are extra health-care services you or your child may be able to get in addition to regular benefits.
+If you want to learn more about these extra benefits, call STAR Kids Member Services at 1-844-590-4883.

-- Up to 2 hours of respite care services every 3 months for members not in the Medically Dependent Children Program (MDCP).
+- Up to 8 hours of in-home respite services per year for members not in the Medically Dependent Children Program (MDCP).

-- $30 every 3 months for commonly-used over-the-counter items through a mail-order program.
+- Up to $30 every calendar quarter for commonly-used over-the-counter items.

 - Up to $150 each year for members to enroll in camps.

-- Community-based specialty services each month, including music therapy, art therapy, garden therapy and pet therapy.
+- Community-based specialty services each month, including music, art and play therapy.

-- $10 gift card and stuffed bear for members who complete a follow-up appointment within 7 days of leaving an inpatient psychiatric facility.
+- $20 gift card and journal for members who complete a follow-up appointment within 7 days of leaving an inpatient behavioral health hospital stay.

-- CentAccount (PDF)®, a rewards program for members ages 18 through 20.
+- My Health Pays®, a rewards program for completing health-related activities.
 Rewards include:

 Restrictions and limitations may apply.
 Services may vary by area.
-These services are valid through 8/31/19.
+These services are valid from 9/1/20 through 8/31/21.